-To secure the interiors of buildings it is customary to use motion detectors which react to the movements of persons who have entered a monitored zone.
-The detectors available are, for example, passive infra-red detectors (PIRs), infra-red or high frequency radio frequency 'beams', ultrasonic detectors and microwave detectors.
+To secure special areas of the interiors of buildings it is customary to use motion detectors which react to the movements of persons who have entered a monitored zone.
+The detectors available are, for example, passive infrared detectors (PIRs), infrared or high frequency radio frequency 'beams', ultrasonic detectors and microwave detectors.
 The ranges of these devices may vary between 5 and 100 m according to method and type.